psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 ```

 As well the stories themselves, Jacobs' work also included various notes on each of the tales.
-At p218-220, we get the following notes and references on his vrsion of *The Pied Piper* tale, starting with the provenance:
+At p218-220, we get the following notes and references on his version of *The Pied Piper* tale, starting with the provenance:

 > XLIV.
 THE PIED PIPER.
 >